Llewellyn500/cs4-sem-2-notes/📚 Courses/CSM 482 - Info Systems 2/Personal_Notes/Preparation for exam.md

 ### What Are Strategic Information Systems?

 A **Strategic Information System (SIS)** is any information system that helps an organization gain a competitive advantage.
-These systems don't just support the business; they fundamentally change its

-**goals, operations, products, or relationships** with the outside world1111.
+These systems don't just support the business; they fundamentally change its **goals, operations, products, or relationships** with the outside world.

 - **Example:** When Citibank introduced ATMs in 1977, it wasn't just a new service; it was a strategic move that changed how people bank and helped Citibank become the largest bank in the U.S. at the time2.